-These Peanut Butter Muffins are delicious and you will never guess that they contain no eggs or butter and that they are actually vegan.
+These Vegan Peanut Butter Muffins are delicious and you will never guess that they contain no eggs or butter.
 Flavoured with apple sauce they are soft, fluffy and take very little time to make.
 Perfect for a breakfast or an afternoon snack.

-This post contains amazon affiliate links which means that if you purchase something after following one of those links, I will receive a small commission.
+This post contains amazon affiliate links which means that if you purchase something after clicking one of those links, I will receive a small commission.

 I wrote about accidental recipes before.
 Those are the best kind.
 You mix a little bit of this, add a little bit of that, make a wish and hope for the best, and then something delicious emerges.
 You scramble to write down the ingredients and marvel at the magic.